LEEP Ahead (Life, Education, Employment & Personal Development) SCQF Level 4/5

 Entry requirements

-This course is suitable for young people from 16-21 who are:-
+This course is suitable for young people from 16-21 who are:

-- At a stage in development where college is an appropriate next step
+• At a stage in development where college is an appropriate next step.

-- Able to attend all 3 days
+• Able to attend three days a week.

-- Care experienced, as outlined by Scottish Funding Council, in order to receive bursary payments
+• Care experienced, as outlined by Scottish Funding Council, in order to receive bursary payments.

 The course discretely embeds the learning outcomes of the following SQA units at